MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Methodology

 \subsubsection{Methodological considerations and limitations}

 The scoping review method supported the findings of relevant studies; however, some limitations should be considered. \textit{Google Scholar} may have resulted in overlooking some relevant studies indexed in other databases or published in more specialized venues (although this is quite rare, it can still occur).

+Furthermore, the foundational selection of our three core search terms (``human factors,'' ``psychological traits,'' and ``human aspects'') warrants critical reflection.
+These specific macro-level terms were strategically chosen because they represent the established umbrella taxonomies across our target interdisciplinary domains: ``human factors'' is the standard IEEE/ACM/NIST classification, ``psychological traits'' captures the behavioral science literature, and ``human aspects'' is a standardized construct in usable security (e.g., the widely adopted HAIS-Q instrument~\cite{parsons2014haisq}).
+Starting with these broad umbrella terms, rather than a granular list of specific traits (e.g., ``stress'' OR ``neuroticism''), prevented us from introducing an \textit{a priori} bias where we would only retrieve the specific factors we already knew to look for.

-Moreover, although our search string explicitly included the terms "human factors," "psychological traits," and "human aspects," we acknowledge that relevant studies may refer to individual-level constructs using alternative terminology (e.g., "individual differences," "user characteristics").
-To mitigate these risks, backward and forward snowballing were systematically applied to every included paper, ensuring the inclusion of studies whose terminology differed from our initial search terms.
+Moreover, although our search string explicitly included these three macro-terms, we acknowledge that relevant studies may refer to individual-level constructs using alternative terminology (e.g., ``individual differences,'' ``user characteristics'', or by naming a specific trait directly in the title without the umbrella term).
+To mitigate these risks and prevent foundational bias, backward and forward snowballing were systematically applied to every included paper.
+Crucially, our baseline also integrated all human factors previously identified in the foundational systematic reviews \cite{desolda2021human, tornblad2021characteristics, jampen2020don, nifakos2021influence, levesque2018technological}.
+This tri-layered approach (umbrella keyword search + prior review integration + systematic snowballing) acted as a structural countermeasure, ensuring the inclusion of studies whose terminology differed from our initial search terms and guaranteeing the rigorous completeness of the 50 identified factors.

+However, despite the focus of MORPHEUS on 6 specific cyberthreats that are mostly driven by human factors, the deliberate choice of excluding general terms (e.g., ``cybersecurity'', ``threat'', ``attack'', etc.) and other attacks (e.g., ``social engineering'', ``vishing'', etc.) may have led us to not consider human factors that affect susceptibility in either more generic or specific contexts.
+Future work can focus on extending the framework to include more specific cyberthreats, possibly also considering studies that provide evidence on the effects of human factors on generic cyber victimization, without being bound to a specific attack.

-Additionally, focusing on recent literature and peer-reviewed sources, although they guarantee academic rigor, may have led to the exclusion of useful gray literature.
+As a final limitation, focusing on recent literature and peer-reviewed sources, although they guarantee academic rigor, may have led to the exclusion of useful gray literature.
 Lastly, some variation in terminology and emphasis across papers was inevitable.